 Leinenweber and Rosenstengel

-According to the complaint, Emerick’s multiple sclerosis substantially limited her in manual tasks, walking, standing, opening and closing doors, going up and down stairs, and lifting.
+Her lawsuit claimed that multiple sclerosis substantially limited her in manual tasks, walking, standing, opening and closing doors, going up and down stairs, and lifting.

+She had worked for the district since around 2000.
 In 2014, the district allegedly subjected her to near daily humiliations.
 The Hartford elementary principal allegedly told her she couldn’t use the bathroom in her classroom due to a lack of grab bars.

 The school board retained Garrett Hoerner and Thomas Hunter, both of Becker Hoerner in Belleville, and they moved for summary judgment.

-Former district judge Michael Reagan granted it against the disparate treatment claim but found Emerick could proceed on failure to accommodate.
+Former district judge Reagan granted it against the disparate treatment claim but found Emerick could proceed on failure to accommodate.

 He wrote that the allegations could support a theory of continuous violation.